bcss/RentACar-Contract/docs/TESTING_GUIDE.md

 #### TC-LEGAL-023: Direct URL Access

 **Test Steps**:
-1. Logout of RCCMS (or use incognito)
+1. Logout of KarāraOS (or use incognito)
 2. Navigate directly to `/privacy`
 3. Navigate directly to `/terms`